howerj/lfsr-vhdl/readme.md

   and pseudo peripherals.
 * The `lfsr.vhd` file is quite configurable with many generics, the tool-chain could be made to generate Forth images that deal with the variants.
+* A Dual-Port version of the CPU would be faster, although require more resources, this CPU in its current form can share one half a Dual Port Block RAM allowing very fast memory mapped I/O.
+* The eForth image could be turned into ROM sections (the Forth Virtual Machine and the initial Forth dictionary could go here) and sections that can be stored in RAM.
+This ROM/RAM version would also execute faster, provided only the Forth VM was to be stored in ROM.
+* A bit-serial version of this CPU could be made, it might be smaller, it would certainly be slower.
+* A simulation written in VHDL using components based off of real 7400 series devices could be made.
+This should make it easier to build a physical version of this system out of 7400 series ICs, and will most likely be faster than other digital simulators.
+This would involve making components for each 7400 series IC we would want to use, sticking to the common ones (NAND gates, counters, multiplexors, flip flops, comparators, decoders) would be best, as some of the more exotic devices (such as ALUs, adders, ...) can be harder to find.

 # References